 Regarding the participants' perceptions of the COVID-19 threat, it was noted that all the participants perceived susceptibility to getting infected with COVID-19.
-However, participants reported that the severity of COVID-19 depends on the patients' condition and their immunity status.
+However, participants reported that the severity of COVID-19 depends on the patients' condition and immunity status.
 In addition, they expressed their opinion regarding the consequences of the quick spread of COVID-19 infection, the duration of curfew on their family/relatives, academic achievement, and the requirements of daily life.
-The presence of family members suffering from COVID-19 infection is associated with increased participants' anxiety levels, as reported in Cao W et al. 12 and Albagmi FM 2021 10 studies.
+The presence of family members suffering from COVID-19 infection is associated with increased participants' anxiety levels, as reported in Cao W et al. and Albagmi FM 2021 studies.
 The significant number of cases and deaths in the early period of the COVID-19 pandemic may be a reason for the participants' perceptions of the COVID-19 threat.
-In this age group, young adults have an increasing awareness of responsibilities to family and community.
-Therefore, they are concerned with the health of their loved family members and peers.
-They also have increased, and evolving capacity for goal setting and decision-making; questioning faith, beliefs, and meaning of life may reflect their perception and response toward the COVID-19 pandemic.
+In this age group, young adults are increasingly aware of responsibilities to family and community, and therefore, they are concerned with the health of their loved family members and peers.
+They also have increased and evolving capacity for goal setting and decisionmaking; questioning faith, beliefs, and meaning of life may reflect their perception and response toward the COVID-19 pandemic.